Learning that you are eligible for a tax refund can be a welcome surprise.

 Or, you might consider using your tax refund to jump-start one of your current savings goals, such as building up an emergency fund, a downpayment on a home, or buying a new car.

-For an emergency fund or savings goals you hope to accomplish within the next few years, you may want to put your refund in a high-yield savings account or cash management account.
+For an emergency fund or savings goals you hope to accomplish within the next few years, you may want to put your refund in a high-yield savings account or checking and savings account.

 These options typically offer a higher return than a traditional savings account, but allow you access your money when you need it.